-The Best Superhero Video Games On Xbox One - Gameranx
+10 Best Superhero Video Games On Xbox One - Gameranx

 #1 Batman Arkham Trilogy

-The Batman Arkham series is iconic and a trilogy that has allowed plenty of players to be turned over to the DC Comic series or further explore the Batman IP otherwise.
+The Batman Arkham series is iconic and a trilogy that’s worth playing through.
 Each installment features iconic villains and gameplay mechanics to further give you the feeling of being the Dark Knight in Gotham City.
 From using martial arts against random thugs, investigating a crime scene, grappling up buildings, to even using the Batmobile, the game series is just an overall thrilling superhero experience.

 Currently, the series only features three installments from Rocksteady, and even with an open world to explore, you may feel the urge to dive back into Gotham City once again after completing the trilogy.
-We’re not sure just what the next title the development studio is working on next, but after Rocksteady’s massive success with Batman, we’re sure that they will be given access to once again further play around int he DC Comics universe.
+Rocksteady may be moving on from the Arkham games but they are not done playing around with the DC Comics universe.
+While it’s not slated to release on the Xbox One, it does look like those on the Xbox Series X/S will be able to play their next superhero video game release, Suicide Squad: Kill the Justice League within 2022.